-- A full refund will be given in your original form of payment if course materials are returned during the first week of classes, in original condition, with original receipt. - A full refund will be given in your original form of payment during the first 30 days of classes with proof of a schedule change, original receipt, and materials in original condition. - All sales are final and non-refundable on opened course materials and printed access codes.
-All wrapping and packaging must still be intact.
+A full refund will be given in your original form of payment if textbooks are returned during the first week of classes with original receipt.
+With proof of a schedule change and original receipt, a full refund will be given in your original form of payment during the first 30 days of classes.
+No refunds on unwrapped loose-leaf books or shrink-wrapped titles which do not have the wrapping intact.
+No refunds on Digital Content once accessed.
+Textbooks must be in original condition.
+No refunds or exchanges without original receipt.